sciabarra/Sparkoin/README.md

 Open the docker bash prompt and use the bash shell (also on windows).

 You also need: a JDK 1.8, and SBT, all available in the path.
-Node 4.2 (or Node Version Manager)

 ### Installation of the services

 First, configure.
-You have to tell the ip where your want docker to answer.
+If you have `docker-machine` (then you are on docker toolbox) you have to tell the ip where your want docker and the size of the virtual disk.
+If you want to import the whole Blockchain and store it in Cassandra you need at least 200 GB.

+NOTE!
 If you use docker toolbox, you can use any ip in the range 192.168.99.2 - 192.168.99.99

-Otherwise in a live docker installation you have to use the "real" IP.
+Otherwise in a live docker installation you have to use the "real" IP (detected by the configure script)

-You can also optionally specify the size of the virtual box image you are going to create.
-If you want to import the whole Blockchain and store it in Cassandra you need at least 200 GB.

 Example: